Nick-Ward83/CS5103-Project/README.md

 Test Case 2: subtracts two very large numbers
-Test Case 3: uses incorrect operand, should throw an error Test Case 4: sees if the result of a computation contains commas
+Test Case 3: uses incorrect operand, should throw an error Test Case 4: sees if the result of a computation contains commas Test Case 5: test case 1 but with the usage of decimals

 If not already, the decimal library should be imported